legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 26.1.6.
 Minimum Hours of Rest

+Designs should be submitted at an early stage of construction.
+Recognised international standards such as BS EN 81 should be considered but the following gives a minimum standard that should be provided:

 Reference standards include:

 BS EN 81 series – Safety rules for the construction and installation of lifts BS 5655 series – Lifts and service lifts

+### 23. MEDICAL STORES

 A vessel should carry medical stores as required by the Administration.

-### 24.3.
-Pilot for Vessel

 Medical training requirements for members of the complement of the vessel are given in the Manning Section of the National Annex.

-Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.

 In allowing any such agreed exception and to ensure that a crew member does not become fatigued, such exceptions should be documented and accompanied by commensurate rest arrangements.

-### 24.2.
-Helicopters
+### 24.1.
+Tenders

 Boarding arrangements provided for pilots should have due regard for SOLAS Chapter V, Regulation 23 and IMO Resolution A.889 (21) ‘Pilot transfer arrangements’, International Maritime Pilots’ Association (IMPA) recommendations, or any documents replacing them.
 Also see National Annex for any national requirements.

 Boarding arrangements provided for pilots should have due regard for SOLAS Chapter V, Regulation 23 and IMO Resolution A.889 (21) ‘Pilot transfer arrangements’, International Maritime Pilots’ Association (IMPA) recommendations, or any documents replacing them.
 Also see National Annex for any national requirements.

-BS EN 81 series – Safety rules for the construction and installation of lifts BS 5655 series – Lifts and service lifts
+Boarding arrangements provided for pilots should have due regard for SOLAS Chapter V, Regulation 23 and IMO Resolution A.889 (21) ‘Pilot transfer arrangements’, International Maritime Pilots’ Association (IMPA) recommendations, or any documents replacing them.
+Also see National Annex for any national requirements.

 IMO Resolution A.890(21) adopted on the 25th November 1999 defines the principles of Safe Manning to ensure the safe operation of, and prevention of pollution from, ships to which the Convention applies.
 Convention 180 of the International Labour Organization(ILO) (Seafarer’s hours of work and the manning of ships) came into force on the 10th January 2003 and applies to all commercially operated vessels.